-Keziah Quek explains how her Capgemini team rose to the occasion to design an app that would ‘Uberise’ plastic waste recycling in Southeast Asia
+Capgemini’s Keziah Quek explains how her team designed an app to ‘Uberize’ plastic waste recycling in South East Asia.

-For Keziah Quek it was one of those lightbulb moments that only occur a few times in a career – when the vision meets the technology that makes the difference.
+For Keziah Quek, ecosystem and sustainability lead at Capgemini’s Applied Innovation Exchange, and project manager, it was one of those lightbulb moments that only occur a few times in a career.

-Malaysian recycling company Heng Hiap Industries had just shared with Capgemini its idea to ‘Uberise’ plastic waste collection in the region, transforming local services through applied innovation.
+Malaysian recycling company Heng Hiap Industries had just shared with Capgemini its idea to ‘Uberize’ plastic waste collection in the region, transforming local services through applied innovation.

 Keziah and the team quickly got up to speed.
 “The client informed us that informal plastic waste recycling in the region was facilitated mostly by individual collectors through pen-and-paper, person-to-person transactions.
 Our goal was to increase the quality and the yield of the plastic that comes to our client to be processed.”

-With this came a vision to create a truly ‘circular’ economy for plastic in which the material stays out of the ground and is continuously re-used, eliminating waste and pollution of the environment.
+With this came a vision to create a truly ‘circular’ economy for plastic in which the material stays out of the ground and is continuously re-used, eliminating waste and pollution.

 “I was really excited by the breadth of this ambition,” says Keziah.
-“And we realised it contained a very important insight: in order to drive demand for a circular economy, you need to engage environmentally conscious consumers.”
+“We realized it contained a very important insight: To drive demand for a circular economy, you need to engage environmentally-conscious consumers.”

 Scoping the solution

-Based on interviews with the key stakeholders, the team identified key challenges.
-“We knew an app was part of the solution because most of the informal plastic collectors own smartphones, and of course, eco-conscious consumers are very at home with apps.”
+Based on interviews with the key stakeholders, the team identified the main challenges.
+“We knew an app was part of the solution because most of the informal plastic collectors own smartphones – and, of course, eco-conscious consumers are very at home with apps.”

-According to Keziah, one of the main obstacles preventing these consumers from acting on their values was that recycling can be a less-than-straightforward activity: they didn’t know where the plastic they recycled went, and weren’t able to see the impact of their efforts.
+One of the main obstacles, however, preventing these consumers from acting on their values was that recycling can be a less-than-straightforward activity: They didn’t know where the plastic they recycled went, and weren’t able to see the impact of their efforts.

 The team invited Marigo Raftopoulos, who has a PhD in gamification and advises consultancies, start-ups and universities on the fundamentals and strategies of gamification, to consult on the project.

 “I really enjoyed involving Marigo in this project, because she taught us how to embed gamification from the start.
 It really involves understanding the psychology and motivation of the users.
-For example, eco-conscious customers might be driven by a desire to be public about their pro-planet values and want to share their impact on social media, while earning badges and points.”
+For example, eco-conscious customers might be driven by a desire to be public about their pro-planet values and want to share their impact on social media, while earning badges and points,” says Keziah.

-Aspects of gamification planned for the app specifically encourage certain interactions, explains Keziah.
+Aspects of gamification planned for the app specifically encourage certain interactions, she goes on to explain.
 “When the consumer passes the plastic to the collector, the collector will use the app to review the quality of the materials.
-This assessment informs how many points the consumer gets, which should motivate consumers to give the collectors better quality plastic.”
+This assessment informs how many points the consumer gets, motivating consumers to give the collectors better quality plastic.”

-By collaborating in this way, the Capgemini team worked closely with experts from the wider ecosystem to bring the client’s vision – to improve the environment and support a circular economy – one step closer to reality.
+This project was a great example of collaboration – not only between internal teams and the client, but also involving experts from the wider ecosystem.
+Everyone worked together with one goal in mind: Bring the client’s vision – to improve the environment and support a circular economy – one step closer to reality.